Log Cabin Construction Techniques: Full Review + Builders Guide

 A handcrafted log home involves each log being selected and cut by hand; the logs will then be notched together.

-The logs are hand peeled and maintain the natural shape of the log.
+The logs are hand peeled and maintain the natural log shape.

 It goes without saying that the logs will not be uniform and there will be variation in the length and diameter of the logs.